 Scheduling Within the First Two Years

 The supervisory committee must be selected and approved by the Graduate Coordinator as soon as possible after joining the permanent lab.
-The student must contact committee members to set up the first committee meeting, which must take place before March 15 (July 15 for students admitted in January) of the first year in the program.
+The student must contact committee members to set up the first committee meeting, which must take place before the end of March (the end of July for students admitted in January) of the first year in the program.
 As soon as this meeting is scheduled, the Student Services Assistant must be informed of the date, time, and location of the meeting.

 The reclassification/qualification exam will be scheduled by the Department and will occur within the last three weeks of May (October for students admitted in January) of the second year in the program.

 Scheduling for All Students after the First Two Years